On the form of the large deviation rate function for the empirical measures of weakly interacting systems: Introduction

 The aim of this paper is to show that the large deviation principle holds with rate function in relative entropy form also for weakly interacting systems that do not allow for an absolutely continuous change of measure with respect to product distributions.
 The large deviation principle in that form is a natural generalization of Sanov's theorem.
 Two classes of systems will be discussed: noise-based systems to which the contraction principle is applicable, and systems described by weakly interacting It{\^o} processes.

 \begin{rem} The random variables representing the states of the particles will be assumed to take values in a Polish space.
 The space of probability measures over a Polish space will be equipped, for simplicity, with the standard topology of weak convergence.
 Continuity of a functional with respect to the topology of weak convergence might be a rather restrictive condition.
-This restriction can be alleviated by considering the space of probability measures that satisfy an integrability condition (for instance, finite moments of a certain order), equipped with the topology of weak(-star) convergence with respect to the corresponding class of continuous functions \citep[for instance, Section~2b) in][]{leonard95}.
+This restriction can be alleviated by considering the space of probability measures that satisfy an integrability condition (e.g., finite moments of a certain order), equipped with the topology of weak(-star) convergence with respect to the corresponding class of continuous functions (for instance, Section 2b) in L{\'e}onard \cite{leonard95}).
 The results presented below can be adapted to this more general situation. \end{rem}